we3lab/eeco/docs/why_advanced.rst

 Why Use Moving Horizon Optimization?
 ====================================

-1. computational complexity
-2. avoid perfect foresight
+We believe the two main benefits to moving horizon optimization are (1) computational complexity and (2) avoiding perfect foresight.

+Sometimes running optimization for an entire billing period (usually a month) at the necessary control intervals is computationally infeasible.
+In those cases, moving horizon optimization allows an analyst to define a sliding window (the horizon period) and step through the entire billing period sequentially.

+Even when computationally feasible, running an entire billing period may be undesirable because it provides too much foresight to the model.
+Moving horizon optimization can be used to realistically simulated model-predictive control (MPC), which ensures that the benefits of improved control strategies are correctly quantified.

 .. _why-prev-consumption:

 What Is the Purpose of `prev_demand_dict` and `prev_consumption_dict`?
 ======================================================================

-FILL IN STUB: when performing moving horizon optimization, we need to know the previous consumption and costs
+When performing moving horizon optimization, we need to know the previous consumption and costs from within the same billing period.
+For example, if I have already hit 100 kW of peak demand, then going up to 99 kW will not add any cost to the demand charge on my bill.

+Both `prev_demand_dict` and `prev_consumption_dict` are necessary due to the complexity of the tariffs.
-WHY BOTH?: for some demand charges there are different costs at different times, so we cannot just use the `prev_consumption_dict`
+For some demand charges there are different costs at different times, so we cannot just use the `prev_consumption_dict` directly to compute the previous maximum charge billed.

 .. _why-consumption-est: